0xSYS/psensor/README.md

 > [!NOTE]
 > The GTK based desktop GUI will be removed in the future due to old unmaintained dependencies and code bloatware.
 >
-> New GUI is currently located in `src/new-gui/` and it will serve as the official desktop application of psensor.
+> New GUI is currently located in `src/new-gui/` and it will serve as the official desktop application of psensor fork
 >
 > Same goes for the old web server which is currently very unsafe to use in terms of security.